smilies-polito/PhysiSandS/README.md

 #### Quantitative Test on the second use case

-This quantitative test is performed to ensure that the Start & Stop add-on does not introduce biases into the simulator.
 To run the quantitative test, follow the same steps as for the utility test, but execute the quantitative_test_second.py script instead.
 ```bash
 Singularity> cd ../test
 Singularity>python quantitative_test_second.py /path/to/your/output/folder/
 ```

 ### Computational Times comparison
 To save an image comparing the different execution times of continuous simulations and simulations with multiple stops and restarts, navigate to the helpers/plots folder and execute the time_plot.py script.
-Provide both JSON files containing the outputs of the quantitative tests and specify the output folder as follows.
 ```bash
 Singularity> cd ../helpers/plots
 Singularity>python time_plot.py /path/to/your/quantitative_test.json /path/to/your/quantitative_test_second.json /path/to/your/output/folder/